d-touw/SMO_Online_Docker/README.md

 ## Running the environment
 Clone the repo and cd into the directory.
-To start, run start.sh, either `$ ./start.sh` or `$ bash start.sh`.
+To start, run start.sh, `$ bash start.sh`.
 This will download the appropriate file for your environment, either AMD64 or ARM/ARM64.

 To run the server use the following command:
 `$ docker-compose up -d`